-Competency-based learning, however, provides a customized opportunity with a fitting amount of commitment for employees to continue learning, develop their skill sets, and become more effective in their role.
+Competency-based learning, however, provides a customized opportunity with a reasonable amount of commitment for employees to continue learning, develop their skill sets, and become more effective in their role.

 What Is Competency-Based Learning?

 Competency-based learning uses a self-paced model, where learners aren’t restricted to the classroom in which they must meet curriculum deadlines or have long pieces of one-size-fits-all content to digest.
-It provides a more flexible learning schedule for employees and focuses on improving the skills used in a current role.
-It doesn’t look to cover the depth of a subject, but the development of an area or skill.Is your training model is outdated and your employees’ skillsets plateauing?
-See why competency-based learning makes for stronger #EmployeeDevelopment. @CaliperCorp Click To Tweet
+It provides a more flexible learning schedule for employees and focuses on improving the current role’s skills.
+It doesn’t look to cover the depth of a subject, but rather the development of an area or skill.Is your training model outdated, and your employees’ skillsets plateauing? @CaliperCorp explains why competency-based learning makes for stronger #EmployeeDevelopment.
+Click To Tweet

 For employees, they have more control over their learning and can balance their workloads better.
-Instead of taking university courses (which require an application process and a large sum of tuition) or online classes (which may not be specifically valuable), competency-based learning can be tailored to the employee in order to develop the skills they need, improving the output of their role.
+Instead of taking university courses (which require an application process and a large sum of tuition) or online classes (which may not be specifically valuable), you can tailor competency-based learning to the employee to develop the skills they need, thereby improving the output of their role.

-Employers who are looking to improve employee skills for a specific role can use competency-based education to save on larger costs that a university would require, implement a curriculum that is specific for the role which would lead to better outcomes, and allow the employee to better balance learning with work.
+Employers looking to improve employee skills for a specific role can use competency-based education to save on higher costs that a university would require, implement a specific curriculum for the role that would lead to better outcomes, and allow the employee to better balance learning with work.

-How It Provides Continual Learning & Professional Development
+How Does It Provide Continual Learning & Professional Development?

-Competency-based training offers practical soft skills for the workforce — in areas such as influence and persuasion, driving results, learning agility, active listening, etc. — where the employee can enhance their skill an area and then work on developing it on-the-job.
+Competency-based training offers practical soft skills for the workforce in areas such as influence and persuasion, driving results, learning agility, active listening, etc. The employee can enhance their skill in an area and then work on developing it on-the-job.
 It’s a win-win scenario, with more control over the cost of learning for the company and greater flexibility for the employee.

 Continual Learning with the Caliper Precision Series